 - In a bowl of stand mixer, whisk together dry ingredients.

-- With the mixer on low speed, add in yeast mixture, egg yolks, eggs, canola oil and honey.
+- With the mixer on low speed, add in yeast mixture, egg yolks, eggs, canola oil, honey and the flour.
 Mix on medium speed with flat attachment until dough is thick about 3-4 minutes.

 - Add biga.
 Mix for 1 minute to combine.
 Scrape down bottom and sides of bowl with rubber spatula.